wp-plugins/wp-auctions/readme.txt

 = The plugin isn't working well on my blog.
 What could the problem be? =

 The plugin uses the jQuery Javascript library and was coded with best practices so as not to conflict with your theme or other plugins.
 To check where the problem could be, try to switch to the default theme and disable your other plugins and see if that will fix the problem.

-= Why do my images not show up? =

-This could be due to a number of factors, but mostly due to the fact that the "files" folder needs to be CHMOD 777 in order to save your images.
-We've included links to instructions in the backend area, under the "Add" screen, on how to do it.

-= How do I insert HTML as part of my description? =

-Simple, here's an example of a paragraph:

-&lt;p&gt;Your text comes here&lt;/p&gt;

-There are specific instructions for you under the description entry box on the "Add" screen as well.

 = Why does the AJAX popup look weird on my blog? =